C5247714/tutorials/tutorials/another/new_rules.md

 ### You will learn
 1. How to use HANA Studio Perspectivesa1a
 2. How to create a co1nnection to the HANA back ddd
-3. Getting started with the HANA Web based development workbenchasdfdsafdsaffddsfsafgfdhdsadsaffsadfdsg
+3. Getting started with the HANA Web based development workbenchasdfdsafdsaffddsfsadsffgfdhdsadsaffsadfdsg

 [ACCORDION-BEGIN [STEP 1](Test 1)]
 [VALIDATE_1]